Graduate Teaching Assistant PhD Studentships

 Eligibility: Each project studentship is available to all applicants but the University fees are covered only at the UK/EU rate.
 In order to be eligible, candidates will need to secure the endorsement of their proposed supervisor(s).
 In order to achieve this, candidates should contact the proposed supervisor(s) and have them confirm to firstname.lastname@example.org that they agree to be their project advisor before the deadline.

-Supporting documents: School or college transcripts/certificates; university transcripts and degree certificates; evidence of English language proficiency (EU/Overseas applicants only); 2 letters of reference; research supervisor(s).
+Supporting documents: School or college transcripts/certificates; university transcripts and degree certificates; evidence of English language proficiency (EU/Overseas applicants only); 2 letters of reference (to be received by 7th February 2020); research supervisor(s).
 You may name more than 1 project and order your preference, if applicable.
 (Only the endorsement of the supervisor(s) to 1 project is required to be eligible).
 Please also supply your Skype contact details.

 For general information please contact Shirley Farrell via email email@example.com or phone 0151 794 4043.